vdaas/web/content/docs/v1.6/overview/component/discoverer.md

 When the `initContainer` successes, Vald LB Gateway can get the metrics asynchronously according to its set parameters.

 <!-- TODO:image -->

+### Cluster role configurations

+Please refer [here](/docs/v1.6/user-guides/cluster-role-binding) for more information about the cluster role configuration.